-Emissions modelling, presently being undertaken by AEA Consultants, will confirm that motorised road transport accounts for the majority of NOx emissions in the City.
+The emissions modelling, undertaken by AEA Consultants, has confirmed that motorised road transport accounts for the majority of NOx emissions in the City.

 The main focus of the Air Quality Action plan therefore needs to be on transport related measures.
 Some additional measures aimed at reducing emissions from businesses and households is also needed in recognition of the contribution they make to the overall problem.